MooseDev99/GoogleColabCrypto/README.md

 - Removed 96/5 Nvidia specific kernel
 - Changed Safecoin (SAFE) from Equihash 144/5 to 192/7
 - Added Vidulum (VDL), Equihash 192/7

+  Thank you to the Original Creator of this project.
+I just slightly edited the scripts.